-The agriculture development fund provides loans and grants to rural Missouri residents.
+The Agriculture Development Fund provides loans and grants to rural Missouri residents.
 The following guarantees, loans and grants are available from the Missouri Department of Agriculture:

-Crop and Livestock Loan Guarantee Program, which provides financial benefits to Missouri youth who undertake crop or livestock production projects.

-TONY STAFFORD Executive Director, Missouri Agricultural and Small Business Development Authority

-Building Our American Communities (BOAC) Grant Program, which gives \$36,000 annually to Missouri 4-H clubs and FFA chapters for aid in developing and advancing Missouri's rural communities.

-Agriculture Scholarship Program, which is offered through a competitive application process to high school seniors who plan to attend Missouri universities and colleges.

-Fifteen individuals are selected to receive agriculture scholarships that entitle them to receive \$500 to attend a Missouri university or college.
-Eight individuals are selected to receive \$250 to attend a junior or community college.

-Missouri Agribusiness Academy, which gives 30 selected high school sophomores a chance to explore the state's vast agribusiness resources by viewing various facets of agriculture; visiting agribusinesses; and meeting leaders in agriculture, government and education.
+- Crop and Livestock Loan Guarantee Program-The guarantee program provides financial benefits to Missouri youth who undertake crop or livestock production projects. - Building Our American Communities (BOAC) Grant Program-The BOAC Grant Program gives \$18,000 annually to Missouri 4-H clubs and FFA chapters for aid in developing and advancing Missouri's rural communities. - Missouri Agribusiness Academy-Thirty selected high school sophomores are given an opportunity to explore the state's vast agribusiness resources by viewing the various facets of agriculture, visiting agribusinesses and meeting leaders in agriculture, government and education.
 Academy students are selected through a competitive written application and oral interview process.

-Missouri Alternative Loan Program, which is available for use by Missouri farmers and youth to finance the production, processing and marketing needs of an alternative enterprise.
+Missouri Alternative Loan Program

+-This loan program is available for use by Missouri farmers and youth to finance the production, processing and marketing needs of an alternative enterprise.